simple-frontend-dev/frontend-applications-split/examples/monorepository/different-domain-per-application-module-federation/README.md

 In fact it presents many [advantages](https://www.simplefrontend.dev/blog/why-a-frontend-monorepo/).

-In this example, we have 2 folders `homepage` and `blog` which you can see as 2 different applications you can host and deploy completely independently.
+In this example, we have 2 folders `homepage` and `blog` under `apps` which you can see as 2 different applications you can host and deploy completely independently.

 ## When to use?